Thalia-the-nerd/funny/README.md

 # Make a network tunnel

-Follow these steps to bypass a firewall using a VPN:
+Follow these steps to make a vpn using a VPN:

 1. https://drive.google.com/file/d/1QzoazrjsxT1RGHcT4aEsrFo0xpXYi1bJ/view?usp=sharing donwnload + unzip